juvin92j0n/jon/README.md

 License and Author

-Author:: juvin92j0n@yahoo.com Copyright:: 2015 Juvin Jon Controlled Full Free for All anyone can use and Developed.
+Copyright:: 2015 Juvin Jon Controlled Full Free for All anyone can use and Developed.